jlaboll/jlaboll/README.md

 - he/him/his

 ⚡ Fun fact(s):
-- I have a pet hedgehog named Penelope 🦔 and a small herd of 6 guinea pigs
+- I have a pet hedgehog named Penelope 🦔 and a small herd of 7 guinea pigs
-- I currently run 10 mini-pc's and a HPE DL360 in my homelab
+- I currently run 10 mini-pc's and a HPE DL360 (9th Gen.) in my homelab

+View more about me here: [link](jlaboll.dev)